 What is your role in the organization?

-I’m a staff scientist at the US Geological Survey and during a response to an event, I’m part of a team called the Department of Interior Strategic Sciences Group.
-We pull together a team of experts ranging from different types of natural scientists and social scientists, engineers, even experts from the arts and cultures in order to weigh in on what may happen in the short and long term after event.
-We help decision makers know how best to mitigate negative effects that we see coming down the road.
+I’m a staff scientist at the US Geological Survey and during a response to an event, I’m part of a team called the Department of the Interior Strategic Sciences Group.
+We pull together a team of experts ranging from different types of natural and social scientists, engineers, and even experts from the arts and native cultures in order to weigh in on what may happen in the short and long term after an event.
+We try to help decision makers understand how best to mitigate potential negative impacts that we see coming down the road.

 What do you enjoy about your job?